 |Previous College:||Tufts '00|

-Jason Hewitt begins his fourth season as Bryn Mawr College's head cross country/track and field coach in 2014-15.
+Jason Hewitt begins his fifth season as Bryn Mawr College's head cross country/track and field coach in 2014-15.

 Hewitt arrived at Bryn Mawr following a four-year tenure at fellow Seven Sister institution, Mount Holyoke.
 While with the Lyons, Jason served as head coach of the indoor track and field team before adding the role of assistant coach for outdoor track in 2005 and assistant cross country coach in 2007.
 Responsible for the development of sprints, jumps and hurdle events, Hewitt coached two Division III New England Champions in the long and high jumps and witnessed numerous school records.
 As the assistant cross country coach, he helped the Lyons hoist the Seven Sisters Cross Country Championships trophy in 2007, the school’s first title in eight years.